courtois-neuromod/cneuromax/docs/Contribution.rst

 Git/GitHub workflow for contributing
 ------------------------------------

-In a terminal window, change directory to the cneuroml repository.
+In a terminal window, change directory to the cneuromax repository.

 .. code-block:: console

-    $ cd ${CNEUROML_PATH}
+    $ cd ${cneuromax_PATH}

 Create a new branch for your contribution.